 We have outlined how we were able to achieve it.

 Keywords are more important than Ideas.

 When I first started learning making android apps, I was still in college and I was barely passing.
-I never liked going to classes.
-I didn’t have many friends and the ones I had ,always sought pleasure in demeaning others and laughed at others’ misery.
-I was just killing time and avoiding facing the reality by playing computer games and thus piling over my misery and loneliness because in the inside, I was desperate to change my condition.
+Throughout my life, I had been told that education is the key to success so I was fed up.
+I stopped going to classes.
+I didn’t have many friends and the ones I had always sought pleasure in demeaning others.
+I was just killing time and avoided facing reality.
+I played computer games throughout the day and thus piled over my misery and loneliness because in the inside, I was desperate to change my condition.

 While searching for music players,thousands of them came up.
 I noticed so many of them had over a million installs which made me realize that so many people try out music players.
 It meant,there was a demand for it.
 It also meant there was a lot of competition.
-Also I realized, I had no money to advertise the app I will be making.
-So I had to make something,which is used by everyone,literally everyone.
-So in the end, I decided on making an app with a simple idea, a huge demand, and not just a beautiful and easy to use app but one of the best in the market !
+Also I realized, I had no money to advertise the app if I make one.
+So I had to make something,which is used by a LOT of people !
+So I decided to make an app with a simple idea, a huge demand, and not just a beautiful & easy to use app but one of the best in the market !